 Thank God, once the basic necessities of life are met (so that neither children nor adults suffer from malnutrition and poor health induced by contaminated water to drink, food to eat, and air to breath), most of the resources needed for continued life-long human development are not constrained by the law of conservation of matter.
 There are no limits to knowledge.
 There are no limits to wisdom.
 There are no limits to psychological and spiritual development.
 It follows, that the required transition is one from extravagant overuse of material resources to moderate use of material resources so as to satisfy the basic physical needs of the human body and, in the case of renewable resources, allow time for their replenishment.

-gift of life spread from each married couple to society and the entire biosphere, eventually forming a web of love and a web of life.
+In the context of the nuptial covenant, let us reflect on how the gift of love and the gift of life spread from each married couple to society and the entire biosphere, eventually forming a web of love and a web of life.
 These webs of love and live are themselves gifts that have been bestowed by God to the entire creation via married couples.
 Let us consider first the formation and growth of the web-gift of love.
 The formation and growth of the web-gift of life will be considered in the next section.

-web of love becoming richer in diversity.
+The gift of love spreads horizontally from married couples to society to form web-gift of love as the sons and daughters of married couples exercise the gift of love, and bestow the gift of life, from generation to generation.
+Thus the web-gift of love grows in the time dimension, the web of love becoming richer in diversity.
 But healthy growth in the horizontal and vertical dimensions is contingent on similarly healthy growth in the vertical dimension, i.e., the inner journey that each and every human being must undertake to grow in a personal relationship with God, who never fails to meet each person at the appointed time while on this journey.
 Unless people grow in this vertical dimension, human development withers and regresses to treating the human body as a sex object and seeking, in the overconsumption of material goods and services, a futile compensation for the lack of solidarity, sustainability, and nonviolence.

 As we all know, a picture is worth a thousand words.
 Consider Figure 1.